 Living costs across Australia vary greatly.
-Sydney is perhaps Australia’s best-known city but is also the most expensive.
+Sydney is perhaps Australia’s best-known city, but it is also the most expensive.
 Depending on where you live, you could find yourself paying the highest accommodation costs in the country.

 On the other end of the spectrum is Hobart, one of the most affordable Australian cities for students.
 Accommodation costs in Hobart can be up to 25 per cent cheaper than some other Australian cities, making it much more affordable than Sydney or Melbourne.

-However, it has a population of 250,000 people whereas Sydney has almost 5 million people, so it depends whether you would rather live in a bigger city or smaller urban area.
+However, it has a population of 250,000 people, whereas Sydney has almost 5 million people, so it depends on whether you would rather live in a bigger city or smaller urban area.

-If you are interested in learning more about the costs associated with studying in Australia then you can speak to an AECC Global student counsellor today for free.
+If you are interested in learning more about the costs associated with studying in Australia, you can speak to an AECC Global student counsellor today for free.